etazero/uTorrent-Helper/README.md

 This app works best when a scheduled task is created to run every 2 to 3 minutes.

+This app also has the ability to email when files are moved, please update "sendEmail" method in the .cs file with your credentials to enable this feature.
+This will be a .config file field in the future.

 An official installer will be coming soon